SGokulraj2006/SGokulraj2006/README.md

 # 👨‍💻 About Me

 Hello!
-I'm **Gokulraj S**, an aspiring **Java Full Stack Developer** with a strong interest in software development, backend technologies, web applications, databases, and modern digital solutions.
+I'm aspiring **Java Full Stack Developer** with a strong interest in software development, backend technologies, web applications, databases, and modern digital solutions.

 I enjoy learning how software applications are designed and developed, and how technology can be used to solve real-world problems.
 My primary focus is on strengthening my knowledge in **Java, Spring Boot, Full Stack Development, databases, web technologies, and REST API development**.